tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ### Submission process
 The TESS GI program uses a two-phase proposal process.
 A Phase-1 proposal shall comprise the science/technical justification; proposals requesting funds need to include a budget narrative, describing in sufficient detail how the proposed funds will be used to achieve the goals outlined in the proposal.
 Only proposers whose Phase-1 proposals are accepted will be invited to submit budget proposals in Phase-2.
 It is not necessary for the PI of the Phase-2 proposal to be the science PI.
-Proposal content, including the list of investigators, must remain consistent between Phase-1 and Phase-2 proposals.
+Proposal content, including the list of investigators, should remain consistent between Phase-1 and Phase-2 proposals.
 All proposal materials will be submitted electronically.

 * All Proposers must submit their Phase-1 proposals electronically through the [Astrophysics Research Knowledgebase (ARK)/ Remote Proposal System (RPS) website](http://heasarc.gsfc.nasa.gov/ark/rps/).
 If you haven't used ARK/RPS before, we suggest signing up for an account well before the GI proposal deadline; please refer to [the ARK/RPS instructions for TESS](http://heasarc.gsfc.nasa.gov/ark/tess/help.html).

 * You must "verify" the form, and pass the checks, before you can submit your proposal.

-* Target tables for 2-min cadence observation proposals are to be submitted through ARK/RPS.
+* Target tables for 2-min/20-second cadence observation proposals are to be submitted through ARK/RPS.
 There are two different ways to provide your target list: into the RPS target form itself, or as a separate CSV file upload - the latter will only become possible after you submit your RPS form.

-* The Scientific/Technical/Management section of proposals is limited to four pages, which includes references.
+* The Scientific/Technical/Management section of proposals is limited to 4 pages for small programs and 5 pages for large programs and key projects, which *does not* includes references.
 No table of contents in the body of the proposal is required.
 No supporting material [e.g., curriculum vitae (CV), pending/current support] is required or permitted.
-A fifth page can be used for a target table only.
+An additional page can be used for a target table only.

 * Optional [templates for the Scientific/Technical/Management are available below](#proposal-templates).

 * The Scientific/Technical/Management section must be uploaded to the RPS website as a PDF file *after* you have submitted your RPS proposal form.

 All proposal materials must be submitted electronically by 4:30 p.m.
 Eastern time on the due date for this program given in Section 3 in order to be included in the proposal review for this cycle of the TESS Guest Investigator program.
-Note that the 4:30 p.m. deadline supersedes the deadline stated in the Guidebook for Proposers and in the ROSES Summary of Solicitation. **The proposal deadline for Cycle 2 was March 14, 2019, this has now passed.**
+Note that the 4:30 p.m. deadline supersedes the deadline stated in the Guidebook for Proposers and in the ROSES Summary of Solicitation. **The proposal deadline for Cycle 3 is January 16, 2020.**

 NASA uses a single, uniform set of instructions for the submission of ROSES proposals.
 These instructions are given in the [NASA Guidebook for Proposers](http://www.hq.nasa.gov/office/procurement/nraguidebook/).
 TESS GI Proposers should follow these instructions, except where they are overridden by the instructions given in the ROSES Summary of Solicitation or in this Appendix.